CenturyLinkCloud/PublicKB/Ecosystem Partners/Marketplace Guides/getting-started-with-elastic-cobol.md

 * Once you are on the Remote Desktop, use the Elastic COBOL icon on the desktop to start Elastic COBOL Developer.

 ### Pricing
-The costs associated with this Blueprint deployment are for the CenturyLink Cloud infrastructure only.
+The costs associated with this Blueprint deployment are for the Lumen Cloud infrastructure only.
 There are no license costs or additional fees bundled in.
 You will need a valid Elastic COBOL Developer license from Heirloom Computing.

 ### About Heirloom Computing
 [Heirloom Computing](http://heirloomcomputing.com) provides patented compiler technology to automatically transform mainframe applications into highly-maintainable Java source-code, with 100% accuracy, while guaranteeing the preservation of existing business logic.